 Cat Symptom Reference Guide

 Cats are masters at hiding illness, making it crucial to recognize subtle signs of health problems.
-This guide helps you identify common symptoms, understand their potential causes, and know when to seek veterinary care.
+This article helps you identify common symptoms, understand their potential causes, and know when to seek veterinary care.

 Emergency Symptoms — Seek Immediate Veterinary Care

-Contact an emergency veterinarian immediately if your cat shows any of these signs:
+Contact an emergency veterinarian immediately if your cat shows any of these signs.

 • Difficulty breathing, open-mouth breathing, or blue/gray gums